Morgan Stanley executives offer cautious outlook after profit beat

 “Conversion from pipeline to realized remains highly dependent on market conditions,” he said.

 During the quarter, Morgan Stanley swallowed heavy losses from stakes in companies that went public.
-Investment revenue plummeted to $33 million from $340 million.
+Investment revenue plummeted to $33 million (25.7 million pounds) from $340 million.

 Nonetheless, Morgan Stanley shares were up 2.7% in afternoon trading, with analysts celebrating the results.
 The bank beat KBW’s revenue forecasts in each business line, analyst Brian Kleinhanzl wrote in a note to clients.